Campaigning under the Lobbying Act: FAQs

 Who are committed supporters?

 According to the Electoral Commission, a ”committed supporter” is either a constitutional member, a regular donor by direct debit, or a person who is “actively involved” in the charity.
 Signing up to a mailing list or following an organisation on social media does not constitute active involvement.

 What spending is regulated?

 All costs that relate to the regulated campaign activity, including staff costs, count towards your spending limit.
 You must also include any overheads or administrative costs that relate to this activity.
 Staff costs related to budgeting or planning a regulated campaign activity also count. is available from the Electoral Commission.

 Is spending on social media regulated?

 Social media communications nearly always pass the public test, so will be regulated if they also pass the purpose test.
 In many cases, the cost of posting an individual tweet or updating a Facebook page is small.
 However, if you are producing infographics or videos that pass the purpose test, you must count all the staff and non-staff costs that relate to the design and production of these materials.

 Where can I find out more?

-Check out our briefing on the Lobbying Act and read the guidance for non-party campaigners by the Electoral Commission.
+Check out our briefing on the Lobbying Act and read .

-Please note: This blog does not constitute legal advice.
+Please note: These FAQs do not constitute legal advice.